-Our faculty use machine learning and other computational tools to investigate policy informatics.
-This involves, as one example, using predictive analytics to analyze social media data to identify meaningful patterns of citizens' political participation.
+- In this field, researchers harness machine learning and computational tools to explore policy informatics.
+This includes using predictive analytics to analyze data from sources like social media to uncover meaningful patterns in citizens' political participation.
 This research area helps in making data-driven decisions for policy development and analysis.